 With these results, I have created the Get-up Ethos Program.
 Below you will see the exact plan, but first let’s go over some basics.

 Why the Get-up?

-The premise of this program is to do multiple get-ups in a row, without resting the bell.
-You will perform one full get-up, bring the bell back down to the supine position with your arm pressed, and then roll straight back to the elbow for rep two.
+The premise of this program is to do multiple get-ups in a row, without resting the kettlebell.
+You will perform one full get-up, bring the kettlebell back down to the supine position with your arm pressed, and then roll straight back to the elbow for rep two.
 And then three.

 If the get-up offers all we say it does (and it does), why are we not using the way we use the other foundational lifts of swings, cleans, and snatches?
 Provided that form is dialed in, the function of the get-up can be repeated for greater results.
 Building now not only strength and mobility, but also conditioning due to the increased time under tension.

 How to Progress Safely and Effectively